-To make the students to get awareness on environment, to understand the importance of protecting natural resources, ecosystems for future generations and pollution causes due to the day to day activities of human life to save earth from the inventions by the engineers.
+1 To make the students to get awareness on environment, to understand the importance of protecting natural resources, ecosystems for future generations and pollution causes due to the day to day activities of human life to save earth from the inventions by the engineers.

-COURSE BTL Upon suc cessful completion of the course, the student will be able to: CO1 Gain a higher level of personal involvement and interest in understanding and solving environmental problems.
+COURSE COURSE OUTCOMES Upon suc CO1 Gain a higher level of personal involvement and interest in understanding and solving environmental problems.
 K2 CO2 Comprehend environmental problems from multiple perspectives with emphasis on human modern lifestyles and developmental activities K2 CO3 Demonstrate knowledge relating to the biological systems involved in the major global environmental problems of the 21st century K2 CO4 Recognize the interconnectedness of human dependence on the earth's ecosystems K2 CO5 Influence their society in proper utilization of goods and services.
 K2